 Schedule of Values

-A schedule of values is a list of line items that details all of the agreed upon costs (for example, labor, materials, and so on) on a project.
+A Schedule of Values (SOV) is a list of line items that details all of the agreed-upon costs (for example, labour, materials and so on) on a project.
 Abbreviated as SOV, it itemizes the contract amount into individual pay items to show how the entire contract sum is allocated to all of the project's work.
-An SOV is also based on the project's approved budget and commonly used to determine progress payments to contractor(s).
+An SOV is also based on the project's approved budget and commonly used to determine progress payments to the contractor(s).

 Scope of Work